 We traversed St Paul’s Square again and re-joined the canal at Livery St; then headed along the canal until we reached the Aston Junction, where the Digbeth Branch Canal terminates and meets the Birmingham & Fazeley Canal.
 It had been the Spaghetti Junction of the nineteenth century, but today is mainly frequented by cyclists and the odd narrowboat.

-The challenge for this stretch of the canal is that it’s the ‘outdoor living room’ (a concept we approve of) for the homeless community – so, under the arches, there are loads of empty bottles, beer cans, cardboard boxes, the apparatus of a wasted life.
+The challenge for this stretch of the canal is that it’s the ‘outdoor living room’ (a concept we approve of) for the homeless community – so, under the arches, there is a multitude of empty bottles, beer cans, cardboard boxes, the apparatus of a wasted life.
 And during the day the benches tend to be occupied by unkempt men sunning themselves, generally looking pretty happy it must be said.
-In one way it shows what agreeable outside space the canal affords, but it’s also off-putting to some people – I’m not sure what the solution is, but this will never be a popular thoroughfare until the problem is solved.
+In one way it shows what agreeable outside space the canal affords, but it’s also off-putting to many – I’m not sure what the solution is, but this will never be a popular thoroughfare until the issue is solved.

-Eastside City Park is a 2.73 ha (6.75 acres) urban park located alongside the Thinktank Birmingham Science Museum on our way back from the canal to the city centre.
+Eastside City Park (2.7 hectares, 6.8 acres) is an urban park located alongside the Thinktank Birmingham Science Museum on our way back from the canal to the city centre.
 Opened in 2012, it was the first new city centre park in Birmingham created for more than 130 years.
 A sign hopefully that once again we understand the vital importance of green spaces within cities.

 The canal water feature is charming, but on the day we walked through it was not working, an all too frequent problem in my experience with water features (similarly the Floozie with the Jacuzzi fountain had been closed).

 Directly to the south of the park is a space that looks ominously open, ready for ‘redevelopment’ – well go online and you will see the vision of the HS2 terminus plonked here, running alongside the new park.
-The good news is if you look at the plan closely, the Grade I Curzon St station, the original terminus for both the London and Birmingham Railway and the Grand Junction Railway, dating back to 1838, hangs on doggedly to its site (no doubt saved by its listed status) and will be a feature of the new station – a symbol hopefully of how much better Birmingham has become at mixing old and new rather than simply destroying the old.
+The good news is if you look at the plan closely, the Grade I Curzon St Station (1838), the original terminus of both the London and Birmingham Railway and the Grand Junction Railway, hangs on doggedly to its site (no doubt saved by its listed status) and will be a feature of the new station – a symbol hopefully of how much better Birmingham has become at mixing old and new rather than simply destroying the old.
 It is the world’s oldest surviving piece of monumental railway architecture.

 The proposed HS2 terminal is a timely reminder as we come to the end of our journey of how vital transport communications are to the landlocked Birmingham; and that this could once again give it a massive advantage in its fight to remain ‘Britain’s second city.’